njwatson32/oauth-error/draft-watson-oauth-error.md

     error_state
-        Indicates that the client SHOULD initiate a new authorization grant flow MUST add this parameter unmodified as the error_state parameter there.
+        Indicates that the client SHOULD initiate a new authorization grant flow and add this parameter as the error_state parameter there.
+The client MUST NOT modify or introspect the error_state parameter.

 In this case, `error_state` is a private contract wholly within the authorization server, so its format requires no specification (though see